t3clis/Pictograph/readme.txt

 Left click on an annotation to change its text.
 When you are done, click anywhere else to commit changes.

 Right click, hold 1 second and release on a monster token to change its facing.

+Drag and drop annotations to the showdown board to add annotations to any location.
+You can left click an annotation to change its text, while right clicking it will change its color scheme.

+While dragging an annotation, you can press D-Pad Up and Right to change text orientation, while you can press NumPad + or NumPad - to increase or decrease font size.

 Press the "Snap" button or F2 to take a snapshot of the current board viewport.
 Snapshots are saved to "<Pictograph folder>\Pictograph Snapshots" folder.